 Contact(s): Jessica Rees Lohr, DNR wildlife research scientist, 608-221-6349

-At the end of the survey, participants can choose to receive a personalized summary of all recorded wildlife from that season.
-The survey period ends January 2019.
+At the end of each year, survey participants can receive a personalized summary of all recorded wildlife.